hungryram/hungryram2021/content/blog/add-table-of-content-to-shopify-blog.md

 I hope this article allowed you to implement a table of content to your blog article on Shopify.

-I'd love to hear if this has worked for you.
+[Let me know](/contact) if this has worked for you.
 If it has, please share this article with others.

 If you can improve the script, please do and I will update it.